Sack of Magdeburg: Protestant archbishops and Administrators

-The Roman Catholic archdiocese had de facto turned void since 1557, when the last papally confirmed prince-archbishop, the Lutheran Sigismund of Brandenburg came of age and ascended to the see.
+The Roman Catholic archdiocese had de facto turned void since 1557, when the last papally confirmed prince-archbishop, the Lutheran Sigismund of Brandenburg, came of age and ascended to the see.

 Openly Lutheran Christian William of Brandenburg, elected to be archbishop in 1598, was denied recognition by the imperial authorities.
-Since about 1600, he styled himself Administrator of Magdeburg, as did other Protestant German notables assigned to govern principalities that were de jure property of the Catholic church.
+From about 1600, he styled himself Administrator of Magdeburg, as did other Protestant German notables assigned to govern principalities that were de jure property of the Catholic church.

 Alliance with the Danish king

 During the Thirty Years' War, Administrator Christian William entered into an alliance with Denmark.
 In 1626, he led an army from Lower Saxony into the Battle of Dessau Bridge.
 After Wallenstein won this battle, Christian William fled abroad.
 In 1629, he fled to the court of King Gustavus Adolphus of Sweden.

 As a result of these developments, in January 1628, the Magdeburg cathedral chapter deposed Christian William and elected Augustus of Wettin, 13-year-old son of John George I, Elector of Saxony, as Administrator.
 Augustus did not assume office immediately due to his father's unwillingness to provoke the emperor.